|

 Where are flame retardants commonly found?

-They are often found in household furniture, electronics, textiles, and building materials.
+They are commonly found in furniture, mattresses, electronics, textiles, and some building materials.

 How do I know if a product contains flame retardants?